Piedra del Águila: Tourism

+Piedra del Águila welcomed a musical road in 2021 to increase tourism, as well as make driving safer in the area.
+A small stretch of road among national route 237 plays the first ten notes of "La Cucaracha" when going on the side of the road.

 Power Sources

 Due to the powerful stream of the Limay river in the zone there are two important electricity dams in the area, the Pichi Picún Leufú Dam and the Piedra del Águila Dam both provide some towns in the province including Piedra del Águila and some towns in Rio Negro Province.

 Culture

 According to the historian Gregorio Alvarez, the town was named Piedra del Águila due to the fact that in the zone, eagles used to establish nests.